domaemon/WikiTalk/README.md

 The tool that was used to develop this App were as follows:

-* Mac OS Catalina
+* Mac OS Catalina.
-* homebrew
+* homebrew for installing libraries & frameworks on Mac.
-* Android Studio for Relasing app on Google Play store
+* Android Studio for Relasing app on Google Play store.
-* Android Emulator for testing purposes
+* Android Emulator for testing purposes.
-* Mac Emacs as an Editor
+* Mac Emacs as an Editor.
+* Inkscape for creating icons.

 # Build Steps